-- Avoid wall-to-wall carpeting, especially in your kitchen and bathrooms, and keep floor coverings to a minimum.
-Rugs and carpets just aren’t that necessary in the summertime, and they really retain dampness.
+Especially in your kitchen and bathrooms, floor coverings of any kind should be kept to a minimum.
+Rugs and carpets just aren’t that necessary in the summertime, and they really retain dampness, stains, odors, and dirt.

-- Avoid wallpaper as it tends to absorb dampness, which eventually turns to mold – even if you can’t see it.
-We stripped our master bedroom of its old wallpaper, and we were amazed at what a difference it made to the freshness of the house.
+Wallpaper tends to absorb dampness, which eventually turns to mold – even if you can’t see it.
+We stripped our master bedroom of its old wallpaper years ago, and we were amazed at what a difference it made to the freshness of the house.

-- Keep surfaces thoroughly cleaned on a regular basis – including walls and frames/moldings.
+Keep surfaces thoroughly cleaned on a regular basis

-- Rot: Whenever possible, either treat your decks, fences, thresholds and other wood surfaces liberally with a weather proofer such as Thompson’s Waterseal, or, if they’re painted, don’t let the paint chip and peel.
+Whenever possible, either treat your decks, fences, thresholds, and other wood surfaces liberally with a weather proofer such as Thompson’s Waterseal.
+Or, if they’re painted, don’t let the paint chip and peel, allowing dampness to enter the wood.
 We go through gallons of paint every year!

 Anything metal, from toasters and other kitchen appliances to bicycles and tools, rusts very easily in this salty, damp air.
 If possible, coat the surfaces of your tools and bikes with oil to protect them.
 Unfortunately, there’s not much you can do in the kitchen besides buying stainless appliances if you can.
 If something rusts and causes a stain, an effective cleaning product is “CLR” (for calcium, lime and rust).
 For more cleaning and maintenance tips, click here.